Poland Is Underrated – Here Are 7 Reasons You Should Visit

 Poland?
 Why Poland?
 Yes, my ancestors are from there, but it wasn’t an ancestry type of trip.
 So why’d I choose Poland?

 Well, I thought, why not?
 Actually, I was inspired by so many of my friends who’d gone to Poland.
-Mainly they went for Auschwitz and then went to Krakow and Warsaw because, hey, why not?
+Mainly they went for Auschwitz and then went to Krakow and Warsaw.
 But there was something that drew me to the destination.
 It looked so beautiful, and I wanted to go someplace in the central-northern Europe region.
 So even though I had an entire world of a bucket list to choose from, I chose Poland.

 I actually ended up really enjoying my time there.
 And though I know it’s not the hottest destination, it was so weird that I was the only foreigner in so many of the attractions I went to.
 (Or at least the only one who didn’t speak Polish, so I’ll just assume that means foreigner.)
 Really, the lack of other non-Polish travellers was quite surprising.
 I feel Poland is a destination that many people would enjoy but they just haven’t thought about it.